 Our fear is inextricably tied up with the mysterious and insidious nature of these invisible rays.
 They are not directly painful, and the cancers and tumours they can cause generally take years to develop.
 In fact, it is only in cases involving very high doses that cancer can be linked to a specific case of overexposure.
 For much more smaller and common exposures, effects are also small and difficult to measure: the link between the cause and the effect is as yet unproved.

-Fears are often amplified by a profound ignorance of radiation effects.
+Fears are often amplified by a deep ignorance of radiation effects.
 The consequences of this ignorance can be dramatic after severe accidents.
-For instance after Fukushima, the anxiety of being contaminated, of gettinga cancer, the evacuations trauma have led to a number deaths surpassing by far the death caused by radiations !
+For instance after Fukushima, the anxiety of being contaminated, of getting a cancer, the evacuations trauma have led to a number of deaths surpassing by far the deaths caused by radiations !
 "Fukushima: Is fear of radiation the real killer?" is the title of an interesting BBC report published three years after the accident.